pabloarancibia/cryptoflow/docs/wiki/architecture_evolution.md

-# Project History: Weeks 1-4 (Architecture Evolution)
+# Project History: Weeks 1-7 (Architecture Evolution)

-This document serves as a retroactive summary of the architectural decisions, core concepts, and system evolution of **CryptoFlow** during the first 4 weeks of development.
+This document serves as a retroactive summary of the architectural decisions, core concepts, and system evolution of **CryptoFlow** from inception to Week 7.

 ---